awslabs/graphstorm/docs/source/scale/sagemaker.rst

 Prerequisites
 -----------------
-In order to use GraphStorm in Amazon SageMaker, users need to have AWS access to the following AWS services.
+In order to use GraphStorm on Amazon SageMaker, users need to have AWS access to the following AWS services.

-- SageMaker service.
+- **SageMaker service**.
 Please refer to `Anmazon SageMaker service <https://aws.amazon.com/pm/sagemaker/>`_ for how to get access to Amazon SageMaker.
-- Amazon ECR.
+- **Amazon ECR**.
 Please refer to `Amazon Elastic Container Registry service <https://aws.amazon.com/ecr/>`_ for how to get access to Amazon ECR.
-- S3 service.
+- **S3 service**.
 Please refer to `Amazon S3 service <https://aws.amazon.com/s3/>`_ for how to get access to Amazon S3.
-- SageMaker Framework Containers.
+- **SageMaker Framework Containers**.
 Please follow `AWS Deep Learning Containers guideline <https://github.com/aws/deep-learning-containers>`_ to get access to the image.
-- Amazon EC2 (optional).
-Please refer to `Amazon EC2 service <https://aws.amazon.com/ec2/>`_ for how to get access to Amazon ECR.
+- **Amazon EC2** (optional).
+Please refer to `Amazon EC2 service <https://aws.amazon.com/ec2/>`_ for how to get access to Amazon EC2.

-Setup GraphStorm SageMaker Docker Repository
+Setup GraphStorm SageMaker Docker Image
 ----------------------------------------------
-GraphStorm uses SageMaker's "Bring Your Own Container (BYOC)" mode.
-Therefore, before launch GraphStorm on SageMaker, there are two steps required to set up a GraphStorm SageMaker Docker repository.
+GraphStorm uses SageMaker's **BYOC** (Bring Your Own Container) mode.
+Therefore, before launch GraphStorm on SageMaker, there are two steps required to setup a GraphStorm SageMaker Docker image.

 .. _build_sagemaker_docker: